 Distribution: N - Ven (Thor & Nascimbene 2007), Lomb (UPS-L166832).
 S - Camp (CLU 17865), Cal (Puntillo 1996, 2000).

 Description: Thallus crustose, thin, ecorticate, continuous, rimose or warted, grey-green, smooth to granulose, usually not producing goniocysts.
 Apothecia biatorine, usually numerous, 0.15-0.25 mm across, whitish, pale yellow or pale grey, with a flat to slightly convex, epruinose disc, and a usually paler, white or very pale yellow, persistent proper margin.
-Proper exciple laterally 24-33 μm wide, without crystals, of very thin-walled (0.5-1 μm), not distinctly radiating hyphae, the outer rim colourless or very pale brown in uppermost part, the medullary part colourless.
-Epithecium colourless or rarely very pale brown and in this case K+ purple, indistinctly delimited from the hymenium; hyrnenium 30-40(-50) μm high, mostly colourless; paraphyses mostly simple, 1.5-2 μm thick at mid-level, the apical cells clavate or only slightly thickened, to 3-4(-6) μm wide; hypothecium poorly developed, colourless.
-Asci 8-spored, cylindrical-clavate, approaching the Bacidia-type, the ocular chamber lacking, the axial body never penetrating through the d-layer.
+Proper exciple 4–6 cells thick, laterally 24-33 μm wide, without crystals, of very thin-walled (0.5-1 μm), not distinctly radiating hyphae, the outer rim colourless or very pale brown in uppermost part, the medullary part colourless.
+Epithecium colourless or rarely very pale brown and in this case K+ purple, indistinctly delimited from the hymenium; hymenium 30-40(-50) μm high, mostly colourless; paraphyses mostly simple, 1.5-2 μm thick at mid-level, the apical cells clavate or only slightly thickened, to 3-4(-6) μm wide; hypothecium poorly developed, colourless.
+Asci 8-spored, clavate to cylindrical-clavate, the apical dome K/I+ dark blue with a pale, conical-pointed apical cushion (axial mass) never penetrating through the entire d-layer, the wall K/I-, but the thin outer gel K/I+ blue, Bacidia-type.
 Ascospores (0-)1-3-septate, hyaline, needle-like, straight to sigmoid, twisted in the asci, (17-)21-34(-39) x 0.9-1.8 μm.
 Pycnidia immersed, colourless.
-Conidia filiform, curved, 0-l-septate, 30-43 x 0.5-1 μm.
-Photobiont chlorococcoid, the cells 5-12(-14) μm in diam.
+Macroconidia filiform, curved and non-septate, microconidia lageniform, 3.0–4.0 × 1.0–1.5 µm.
+Photobiont chlorococcoid, the cells 5-12(-14) μm wide.
 Spot tests: thallus and apothecia K-, C-, KC-, P-, UV-.
 Chemistry: thallus without lichen substances.

-Note: a mainly temperate to southern boreal species found on evergreen leaves and base-rich bark, sometimes on plant debris, calcareous stones, etc., mostly near the ground; certainly overlooked, and perhaps more widespread in Italy below the subalpine belt, including in the Alps.
+Note: a mainly temperate to southern boreal species found on tree stumps, rotten woodwork, rusted iron, plant remnants, ground-cover plastic, rubber waste, coniferous twigs and needles, twigs of Vaccinium myrtillus, decaying vascular plant remnants, moribund bryophytes, pebbles and boulders of siliceous rock, mostly near the ground (Ekman 2023); certainly overlooked, and perhaps more widespread in Italy below the alpine belt, including in the Alps.

 Growth form: Crustose